Black Palladio composite front door with contemporary design and sidelights installed in a modern home

 How Does Palladio Compare to Other Brands?

 Palladio vs Solidor Solidor uses a 48mm solid timber core rather than Palladio's monocoque GRP construction.
-Both are excellent doors.
-Solidor offers a wider colour range (over 30 colours) and more traditional design options.
-Palladio offers superior weather resistance, no risk of timber core swelling, and more contemporary design choices.
-Price-wise, they are comparable.
+Solidor publishes a wider catalogue colour range (over 30 colours) and more traditional design options.
+Palladio's monocoque construction removes the timber-core swell / delamination failure modes entirely, carries a 12-year manufacturer warranty (longer than Solidor's 10-year) and offers more contemporary design choices.
+Vitrum Solutions installs Palladio exclusively and does not supply Solidor; the comparison here is for context only.

-Palladio vs Rockdoor Rockdoor is a well-known UK brand with a strong marketing presence.
-Their doors use a reinforced composite construction with carbon fibre inserts on some models.
-Rockdoor offers good value and a wide range, but the finish quality and design sophistication do not match Palladio's premium positioning.
+Palladio vs Rockdoor Rockdoor uses a reinforced composite construction with carbon fibre inserts on some models.
+The finish quality and design sophistication do not match Palladio's premium positioning.
+Vitrum Solutions installs Palladio exclusively and does not supply Rockdoor.

 Pricing